jasper-zanjani/notes/win/pwsh.md

 [Add-Computer]: ../win/pwsh.md#add-computer "Join a computer to a domain"
 [Add-PSSnapin]: ../win/pwsh.md#add-pssnapin "Load a given list of snap-ins (.NET assemblies containing a collection of cmdlets and/or providers for use within PowerShell) either by name or via the pipeline - last supported in PowerShell 5.1"
 [Disconnect-PSSession]: ../win/pwsh.md#disconnect-pssession "Terminate a remote PowerShell session begun with `New-PSSession`"
+[Enable-WindowsOptionalFeature]: ../win/pwsh.md#enable-windowsoptionalfeature "Enable or restore an optional feature in a Windows image"
 [Enable-PSRemoting]: ../win/pwsh.md#enable-psremoting "Allow remote PowerShell management"
 [Enter-PSSession]: ../win/pwsh.md#enter-pssession "Interact with the specified PowerShell session"
 [Expand-Archive]: ../win/pwsh.md#expand-archive "Decompress archives"